run-ai/docs/docs/index.md

 The Run:AI documentation is targeting three personas:

-* Run:AI Administrator - Responsible for the setup and the day to day administration of the  product.
+* Run:AI Administrator - Responsible for the setup and the day-to-day administration of the product.
 Administrator documentation can be found [here](./admin/overview-administrator.md).

-* Researcher - Using Run:AI to submit jobs.
+* Researcher - Using Run:AI to submit Jobs.
 Researcher documentation can be found [here](./Researcher/overview-researcher.md).

 * Developer - Using various APIs to manipulate Jobs and integrate with other systems.
 Developer documentation can be found [here](./developer/overview-developer.md).